Mark-Washkewicz/RPS-View-Website/content/projects/Joe-Cheng.md

 techs: ['Typescript', 'React']
 ---

-Joe is software engineer passionate for optimization and efficiency.
+Joe is a software engineer passionate for optimization and efficiency.